Spoyl/spoyl.github.io/README.md

 MechSpeak.io
 ============

-This is Mechspeak.io, a site for mechanical engineers looking to learn technical english.
-It serves two purposes:
+This is Mechspeak.io, a site to help mechanical engineers learn technical english.
+The website serves two purposes:

-1. Acts as a portal to new students looking for lessons
+1. It's a portal to new students, providing booking and payment options
-2. Provides a portal to mechspeak resources
+2. It provides access to mechspeak resources, with paid and free options

 Find the website [here](https://mechspeak.io)

-Next Steps
+Milestones
 ----------
+- Landing page ✅
+- Logo design ✅
+- Calendar booking ✅
-- Payment system 💸
+- Payment system ✅
+- Resources section access rights 🚧
+- "About" section 🚧